xmm-prio/BEVTrack/README.md

 ## Quick Start
 ### Training
 To train a model, you must specify the `.py` config file.
 The `.py` file contains all the configurations of the dataset and the model.
 We provide `.py` config files under the [*configs*](./configs) directory. **Note:** Before running the code, you will need to edit the `.py` config file by setting the `path` argument as the correct root of the dataset.
-(We will release the training code upon paper acceptance.)
 ```bash
 # single-gpu training
 python train.py $config_file